 Create your first Playlist by adding a name in Playlist Name textbox.

-Choose a color and then click red “ADD” button to create the Playlist.
+Choose a color and then click the red “ADD” button to create the Playlist.
+The color of the Playlist will affect the color of the Event when the Playlist is added to the Schedule.

 The way you program your station is up to you.
 One suggestion for beginners is to start by creating Playlists labelled by the air date.
 This makes it easier to associate your Playlist with your Event in the Schedule tab.
 For example, we created the Playlist Monday AM for an Event that we intend to broadcast on Monday morning.